FAQs for Kalispel site Recycling Drop-off Program

 ■ Where can I find the recycling drop-off locations nearest to me?

 You can find the Kalispel drop-off location on Pow Wow Park by the Drop box center dumpsters.
-Right by HeadQuarters 1981 LeClerc Road North Cusick, Washington 99119.
+Right by HeadQuarters 1981 LeClerc Road North Cusick, Washington 99119, or contact Warren at (509) 671 -5366.

 ■ Are there specific hours of operation for recycling drop-off locations?